Introduction

 Saleccia Beach

 Once on the beach, take your time to walk along it, and be sure not to stay too close to the speedboat drop-off area.
-Once you have found a cozy spot, set the sun umbrella up (be sure to have one with you; most of the accommodations in Saint-Florent offer or rent them).
+Once you have found a cozy spot, set up the sun umbrella (be sure to have one with you; most accommodations in Saint-Florent offer or rent them).

 Then, you can start enjoying this paradise.
 Relax, go to the sea, swim a bit, and enjoy the peace and tranquillity.